 Williamsburg might be known as the heart of Brooklyn's hipster nightlife scene, but there is a large section of South Williamsburg that's home to a Hasidic community.
 Locals like to go to Gottlieb's Restaurant to chow down on traditional deli fare, including corned beef sandwiches and matzoh ball soup.
 Gottlieb's also has varieties of kugel, including potato and apple.

 A recent addition to the kosher restaurant scene, Pescada Carne is the newer meat-focused location.
-Its first location was the dairy-specialized restaurant, Pescada.
+Its first location was the dairy-specialized restaurant, Pescada New York.
 Pescada Carne has a well-rounded menu that includes duck tataki, beef tartare, short rib tortellini, and many Italian inspired dishes.
 There are a few non-meat options if you are dining with a vegetarian.
 It has a high-end vibe, but the food is moderately priced.

 Bordeaux is an upscale steakhouse known for its incredible wait staff, fantastic ambiance, and stellar cuisine.
 Meat eaters will love their dishes, especially the 12-ounce prime filet or baby lamb rack.
 Save room for dessert, and try one of the creative takes on old favorites, like bourbon s'mores.
 Located in Midwood, you might want to check out the shops in the area before you head to dinner.